2.17 Provisions

 The Company’s risk management policy is to mitigate the risk by investments in diversified mutual funds.

-The Company does not have any closing investments in mutual funds as on March 31,2024 and March 31,2023
+The Company does not have any closing investments in mutual funds as on March 31,2025 and March 31,2024

-42. DISCLOSURE PURSUANT TO IND AS 115 "REVENUE FROM CONTRACTS WITH CUSTOMERS":
+42 | DISCLOSURE PURSUANT TO IND AS 115 “REVENUE FROM CONTRACTS WITH CUSTOMERS":_

 The Company constructs infrastructure projects on behalf of clients.
 Delivering the project as per the contractual terms is the only performance obligation that has been identified.
-Under the terms of the contracts, the company will perform its obligations on time to time as per the timing schedule indicated in the contract with the asset having no alternative use to the entity and the company having an enforceable right to receive payment for the work done.
-Hence, Revenue is therefore recognized over time on a cost to cost method, i.e. based on the proportion of contract costs incurred for the work performed to date relative to the estimated total contract costs.
+Under the terms of the contracts, the Company will perform its obligations on time to time as per the timing schedule indicated in the contract with the asset having no alternative use to the entity and the Company having an enforceable right to receive payment for the work done.
+Hence, Revenue is therefore recognised over time on a cost to cost method, i.e. based on the proportion of contract costs incurred for the work performed to date relative to the estimated total contract costs.
 The management consider that this input method is an appropriate measure of the progress towards complete satisfaction of these performance obligations under Ind AS 115.

-47. SEGMENT INFORMATION
+47 | SEGMENT INFORMATION_

 The Company’s operations predominantly consist of "Construction and Engineering activities".
 Hence there are no reportable segments.
 During the year under report, substantial part of the Company’s business has been carried out in India.
 The conditions prevailing in India being uniform, no separate geographical disclosures are considered necessary and the segment report is reviewed by Chief Operating Decision Maker, accordingly the Company has considered the business as a whole as a single Operating Segment in accordance with Ind AS 108.